trace-kadenyi/trace-kadenyi/README.md

 - 👋 Hi, I’m @TracK92
-- 👀 I’m interested in web development...
+- 👀 I specialize in web development...
-- 🌱 Programming to me feels like Magic.
-I love the ability it gives me to create anything that I can imagine.
+- 🌱 I love the ability that programming gives me to create anything that I can imagine.
+I am also a lifelong learner with a passion for technology, books, food and people.